Pru Goward

 Prudence Jane Goward (born 2 September 1952) is an Australian former politician and Liberal member of the New South Wales Legislative Assembly from 2007 to 2019, representing the seat of Goulburn.

 She was the New South Wales Minister for Family and Community Services and Minister for Social Housing, from January 2017 to March 2019 in the Berejiklian government, and the Minister for Prevention of Domestic Violence and Sexual Assault, from 2015 until March 2019.
 Goward has also previously served as the Minister for Mental Health, Minister for Medical Research, and Assistant Minister for Health between April 2015 and January 2017, and the Minister for Women between 2011 and January 2017, in the second Baird government and the Minister for Planning during 2014 and 2015.
 With the first Berejiklian government she returned to Community Services portfolio which she previously held between 2011 and 2014, in the O'Farrell and first Baird governments.

 Prior to entering politics, Goward served as the Australian Federal Sex Discrimination Commissioner and Commissioner Responsible for Age Discrimination with the Australian Human Rights and Equal Opportunity Commission.
 In 2019, Goward became an academic with Western Sydney University.

 Early life and personal background

 Goward was born to Gerald Goward and Zipporah Riggs, and was raised in Adelaide.
 She attended Morphett Vale Primary School, Willunga High School and gained entrance to Woodlands Church of England Girls Grammar School on a half scholarship.
 She graduated with a Bachelor of Arts (Econ) (Hons) in 1974 from the University of Adelaide.

 She was married from 1973 to 1983 to university lecturer Alastair Fischer, whom she met while studying at Adelaide University.

 Goward married journalist David Barnett in 1986.
 Goward and Barnett maintained a close personal friendship with former prime minister John Howard for many years, and jointly wrote a biography of Howard in 1997.
 Barnett died in August 2022, aged 90.

-She is the mother of three daughters, former model, actress and television host Tziporah Malkah (earlier known as Katherine "Kate" Fischer), Penny Fischer, and Alice Barnett.
-She has two granddaughters.
+She is the mother of three daughters, including former model, actress and television host Tziporah Malkah (earlier known as Katherine "Kate" Fischer).